 These healthy roasted potatoes are mind-blowing on your taste buds!
 Plump baby potatoes roasted with aromatic rosemary and garlic, taste so amazing, they are crisp on the outside and melt in your mouth soft on the inside.

-This quick rosemary potato recipe is a go-to side dish for busy weeknights as well as Christmas Day.
+This quick baked potatoes with rosemary recipe is a go-to side dish for busy weeknights as well as Christmas Day.
 These juicy, rosemary roasted potatoes are the bomb.
 I had to restrain myself from continually popping them in my mouth.
 I thought I was eating candy (which I don’t eat).
 But seriously that’s how good they were! ‘

 I first enjoyed eating roast potatoes when I lived in England as a nursing student.
 I would work night shifts in small nursing homes, where basically I was the only staff on shift for the night.

 One of the chores that I was assigned to do was to peel potatoes for the meals that were going to be served that day.
 Honestly, from what I can remember, they served potatoes almost daily or maybe it was just the days following the nights I worked.

 I should have visited on my days off to see if that was what they served, but I had fun things to do on the days off, like going on Sundays to visit my friend Yvonne to have dinner with her family.

 Well, Yvonne always served roasted potatoes (I couldn’t get away from potatoes!
 Hahaha).
 Her roast potatoes were flavorful with herbs and they tasted so good.
 As I sat as a guest with her loving family, I felt so much at home.

 - Easy Preparation: This recipe is simple to make with minimal steps, making it a hassle-free dish.